 - 1. Switch off the electrical supply at the power outlet to the water heater. - 2.
 Remove the screws holding the front panel to the jacket. - 3.
 Gently disengage the front panel and pull forward to remove from the water heater. - 4.
 Close the cold water isolation valve at the inlet to the water heater. - 5.
+Carefully remove the plastic protective cover from in front of the PCB board.
+This is held in position with three holes in its top side and right side, engaging with three spigots in the PCB support housing. - 6.
 Switch on the electrical supply at the power outlet to the water heater.